 Tables and figures should be numbered and titled (tables above and figures below).
-They should always be referred to by their number, not by expressions like 'see the diagram below' or 'in the following table'.
-Tables should be submitted in a separate file.
+They should always be referred to by their number, not by expressions like "see the diagram below" or "in the following table".
+Tables and figures can be included in the main text file or submitted as a separate file (only black and white reproductions are possible).
 Drawings, graphs, and other illustrations must be reproducible originals.

 Quotations.
-Use single quotation marks, except for quotes within quotes.
+When quoting, use double quotation marks.
+Use single quotes within a quotation.
 Long quotations should be indented and given without quotation marks.
+Use single quotes for 'terms'.